surajkumar-gm/flutter-todo/README.md

 ```bash
 flutter run
 ```
-OR if using vscode you can use run the app by doing the following:
+OR if using vscode you should run the app by doing the following, this will ensure that you get the full suite of functinality enabled by the Flutter/Dart extensions:
 ![Open Simulator Menu](/images/run-app.png?raw=true)